maishahoq/Intro-to-Interactive-Media-Class/Assignment/Assignmnet9/README.md

 }

 void loop () {
-  // This is the letter S
+  //This is the letter S
   switchLED(shortTime);
   switchLED(shortTime);
   switchLED(shortTime);